wui-hong/tp/docs/UserGuide.md

 - Email Address
 - Address

-Persons are uniquely identified by their names.
-No two persons can have the same name and names are case-insensitive.
+Every person is uniquely identified by their name.
+Names are case-insensitive and the application does not support adding people with the same names.

-Having a positive balance against a person means that they owe you money, conversely having a negative balance against a person means that you owe them money.
+If a positive balance is displayed on a person, it means that they owe you money.
+Conversely, if the balance displayed is negative, you owe that person money instead.

 ### Transaction